Interacting binaries on the Main Sequence as in-situ tracers of mass transfer efficiency and stability: Discussion

 From our analytical study, we observe that the assumption of higher mass transfer efficiencies necessitates that the binary models begin with longer orbital periods (see black shaded region in the lower right of the left panel of Fig.\,\ref{fig:individual_examples}).
 In some of the least massive Algols in the SMC (first four rows in Fig.\,\ref{fig:appendix_smc}), strongly efficient mass transfer ($\varepsilon>0.8$) is also ruled out from angular momentum conservation arguments alone: the initial orbital period required for $\varepsilon>0.8$ is higher than the maximum initial orbital period for mass transfer to commence on the Main Sequence in the SMC.

 The observed population of short-period stripped star+OB star binaries is expected to be the evolved counterparts of massive Algol binaries \citep{wellstein2001,Sen2022}.
 At the high masses, these constitute the Wolf-Rayet+O star (WR+O) binaries.
 Most of the WR+O binaries have been found to require highly inefficient mass transfer, both in the Milky Way \citep{petrovic2005,shao2016,Nuijten2025} and the SMC \citep{Schurmann2024}.
 This is in agreement with our finding that a large majority of the massive Algols may have undergone inefficient mass transfer.
-On the other hand, low- and intermediate-mass Algols require a wide range of efficiencies to explain the observed populations \citep{nelson2001,Deschamps2013,deschamps2015,mennekens2017,Dervisoglu2018,negu2018}.
+On the other hand, low- and intermediate-mass Algols require a wide range of efficiencies to explain the observed populations \citep{nelson2001,vanRensbergen2006,VanRensbergen2010,Deschamps2013,deschamps2015,mennekens2017,Dervisoglu2018,negu2018,vanRensbergen2021}.
+Evidence for a mass dependence of the accretion efficiency just in the massive star regime is discussed in \citet{Schurmann2025}.

 Recent studies on Be+sdOB binaries found that they require mass transfer to be significantly more efficient than in the case of massive Algols and WR+O binaries (\citealp{Lechien2025,Bao2025}, see also \citealp[]{schootemeijer2018,Wang2021,Picco2025}).
 Most of these systems are predicted to have undergone mass transfer after the main-sequence evolution of the donor star (Fig.\,4 of \citealp{Lechien2025}), that is, they are not the direct evolutionary counterparts to Algol binaries.
 These systems strongly disfavour the accretion spin-up dependent mass transfer efficiency model (see also, \citealp{Dervisoglu2010}), as tides in long-period systems are less effective in tidally locking the accretor to the orbital angular velocity of the binary.
 The presence of a viscous decretion disk around the Be star in these binaries may allow for the loss of angular momentum via the boundary layer coupling between the star and the disk while continually accreting mass \citep{Paczynski1991,Popham1991,Colpi1991,Bisnovatyi-Kogan1993,selma2013,Martin2025}.